If you have questions about this program, email the program leader listed below.

 Students pursuing program participation accept financial responsibility.
 Purdue will take measures to mitigate financial risks, although will not be liable for loss.

 This is a Maymester class and will hit your bursar's account at the time of your other classes before the start of the summer semester in early May.
 If you register for aditional summer course, the 6 credits will allow you to be eligible for full-time student status over the summer session.
+Whatever payment method is in place for your classes will be the same method that this trip is paid.
+It will just hit your bursar's account like an expensive class.

-The program fee will be approximately $3,100, which includes trains, hotels, tours/excursions, city public transportation passes, and any other transportation, plus the typical $350 study abroad fee.
+The program fee will be approximately $3,500, which includes trains, hotels, tours/excursions, city public transportation passes, and any other transportation, plus the typical $350 study abroad fee.
 Basically, this covers everything on the trip except for lunches and most dinners.
 The trip starts at the hotel lobby in Stuttgart (you can arrive early if you want) and ends at the Amsterdam airport (or you can stay late if you want), and the trip will cover all costs in-between.
 Flights are paid separately by the student with the itinerary determined by the student, but the costs of the flight are added to student loans, etc. Please check with the Division of Financial Aid to determine how financial aid can apply to your program expenses.
 This is a military-friendly trip so inquire about how the GI bill applies to this trip.

 Application Deadline